Important Safety Information

 Important considerations include:

-• Delayed gastric emptying, which may affect absorption of certain oral medications
+- Delayed gastric emptying, which may affect the absorption of certain oral medications

 For a complete list of warnings and side effects, refer to pharmaceutical packaging or consult your provider.